Timing

 A: There is no way to know who is going to apply, so we encourage all eligible schools, libraries, and consortia to consider submitting an application for the Pilot Program.
 The FCC specifically established a streamlined application process to make it easier for prospective participants to submit an application.

-5.9 Q: How many applicants does the FCC expect to select to participate in the Pilot Program?
-I've heard that only 50 will be chosen.
+*5.9 Q: How many applicants did the FCC select to participate in the Pilot Program?
+I heard that only 50 would be chosen.

-5.10 Q: Can prospective applicants use a consultant to prepare the FCC Form 484 and other forms?
+*5.10 Q: Can prospective applicants and selected participants use a consultant to prepare the FCC Form 484 and other forms?

-A: Similar to the E-Rate program, prospective applicants may hire a consultant to help prepare their FCC Form 484, but need to include the consultant's consultant registration number (CRN) on their account profile in the E-Rate Productivity Center (EPC).
+A: Similar to the E-Rate program, prospective applicants and selected participants may use a consultant to help prepare their FCC Form 484 and other forms.
+However, Pilot applicants and participants must designate the consultants on a per-form basis and are limited to three consultants per form.
+Pilot applicants and participants also need to include the consultant’s consultant registration number (CRN) on a per-form basis on their account profile).
 If needed, consultants may obtain a CRN from USAC.
-Consultants participating in the Pilot Program application process are subject to the same suspension and debarment rules that apply to universal service programs.
+Consultants participating in the Pilot Program application process are subject to the same suspension and debarment rules that apply to the other universal service programs.

 5.11 Q: Is special assistance available for smaller schools and libraries to help them complete the application process?

 A: Yes.
-USAC is planning special training for small, less-resourced schools and libraries, as well as schools and libraries that have not participated in the E-Rate program.
-In addition, USAC will host office hours and offer a help desk for applicants that require additional assistance in filling out the forms needed to apply for, and participate in, the Pilot Program.
+USAC held special training for small, less-resourced schools and libraries, as well as schools and libraries that have not participated in the E-Rate program.
+In addition, USAC has and will continue to host office hours and offer a help desk for applicants that require additional assistance in filling out the forms needed to apply for, and participate in, the Pilot Program.
 Schools and libraries are also welcome to email cyberpilot@fcc.gov if they have questions.

 *5.12 Q: Does our willingness to share data affect our chance of being selected?